carolinelbp/cyclistic-bike-share/README.md

 There are no shared top 10 station-to-station trip routes between casual riders and members.
 When viewed on a map of Chicago, the routes don't inhabit the same areas either.

-Members ride the most in the Lakefront Trail/tourist zone of Chicago, which supports the theory that casual riders are leisure- or sightseeing-focused.
+Casual riders ride the most in the Lakefront Trail/tourist zone of Chicago, which supports the theory that they're leisure- or sightseeing-focused.

 <p align="center">
 	**Map of 10 Most Popular Routes Per User Type**